 panel of experts

-Every box is reviewed by a panel to ensure you're receiving the best
+Our boxes are reviewed by teachers to ensure you're receiving the best

 in creative, fun, age-appropriate learning.